'Buy now, pay later' (BNPL)schemes are becoming more common at the online checkout. But are they a sensible way to pay for your next holiday?

 We reached out to Fly Now Pay Later to ask if they also offer Section 75 protection, but it didn't respond.

-One of the risks of BNPL schemes is they can encourage you to overspend.
+One of the risks of BNPL schemes is they can .
 When we surveyed 2,000 members of the general public in October 2020, 24% of BNPL users told us they spent more than they planned to because BNPL was available at the checkout.

 Butter and Fly Now Pay Later will perform a credit check to ensure you can afford the amount you wish to borrow, which should help curtail extreme overspending.
 But to avoid falling into debt you should make sure you can cover all the costs associated with a holiday including the flight, accommodation, transfers, airport parking, and spending money.